⚡️ SDET career roadmap: from entry level to staff engineer

 and what have you?

-Surely you may be thinking, it does not seem very deterministic, does it?
+Surely you may be thinking, These do not seem very deterministic, do they?

-Since out of all the above there are only a few aspects that you have personally larger control over.
+Since there are only a few aspects that you have personal control over.

 🪜 Level Expectations